rleibbrandt/sapteched2017container/Getting Started with SAP HANA, Express Edition and Docker.md

 `whoami`

-You should be logged in as hxeadm (the default SAPHANA, express edition operating system user.
+You should be logged in as hxeadm (the default SAPHANA, express edition operating system user).
 Running `HDB info` should return the following, or similar output:

 ```
 USER       PID  PPID %CPU    VSZ   RSS COMMAND